 Dates are an important part of data.
 There are few times when we need to use only a part from a date.
 Take an example of the month.
 Sometimes you only need a month from a date.

-A month is one of the useful components of a date which you can use to summarize data and when it comes to Excel we have different methods to get a month from a date.
+A month is one of the useful components of a date that you can use to summarize data and when it comes to Excel we have different methods to get a month from a date.

-I’ve found total 5 methods for this.
+I’ve found a total of 5 methods for this.
 And today, in this post, I’d like to share with you all these methods to get/extract a month from a date.
 So let’s get down to the business.

 1. MONTH Function

 Using the MONTH function is the easiest method to extract a month from a date.
 All you need to do is just refer to a valid date in this function and it will return the number of the month ranging from 1 to 12.

 You can also insert a date directly into the function using a correct date format.

 |It’s easy to apply and there is no need to combine it with other functions.||Month number has limited use, most of the time it’s better to present month name instead of numbers and if you want month name then you need a different method.|